cokwa/bitHTM/README.md

 # bitHTM
-An oversimplified implementation of Hierarchical Temporal Memory with NumPy.
+A barely barebone implementation of Hierarchical Temporal Memory on NumPy.